 The Ontario Trillium Foundation (OTF), an agency of the Government of Ontario, and one of Canada’s leading granting foundations celebrates 40 years of grantmaking in Ontario and making a lasting impact in communities.
 Last year, OTF invested nearly $209M into 2,042 community projects and partnerships, which included funding for the Government of Ontario’s Community Building Fund.
 Visit otf.ca to learn more.

 VIBE Arts Media Contact

 Press Release: Introducing VIBE Arts’ RBC Desire Lines: Women’s Work II Artists

 November 17, 2022… VIBE Arts is pleased to introduce the second cohort of RBC Desire Lines: Women’s Work Artists.

 You can see their work at The Gallery at Mason Studio until November 30, 2022.
 Learn more about this exhibition here.
 Their time in the program has culminated in a city-wide public exhibit.
 You can view their original artwork in TTC stations across the city starting February 6, 2023.
 You can also see their work online all year round, click here.

-RBC Desire Lines: Women’s Work.
-With the disproportionate effect the COVID-19 pandemic has had on women and the BIPOC population, VIBE identified an urgent need to support and platform BIPOC female artists.
-Desire Lines: Women’s Work was born, deliberate and specifically designed, to provide young female artists the opportunity to grow their careers in the arts through networking, mentorship, professional development and exhibition opportunities.
+RBC Desire Lines: Women’s Work was born out of the disproportionate effect the COVID-19 pandemic has had on women and the BIPOC population.
+VIBE identified an urgent need to support and platform BIPOC female-identifying artists.
+Desire Lines: Women’s Work was specifically designed to provide young female artists the opportunity to grow their careers in the arts through networking, mentorship, professional development and exhibition opportunities.